 Vulkan Runtime Libraries is a cross-platform API whose primary purpose is to improve the performance of 3D applications (think games and interactive media) running on Windows.
 It is also available for the Linux operating system.
 It was developed back in 2014 and was officially announced in 2015 as Game Developer’s Conference.

 While VulkanRT is widely considered the successor to OpenGL, it’s not a complete replacement for OpenGL.
 Why?
-Well, there are some multiple use case scenarios that the less complex nature of OpenGL is better suited for.
+Well, there are some multiple use case scenarios that the less complicated nature of OpenGL is better suited for.

 Summary of features:

-- It can work on different OS platforms unlike applications such as DirectX 12
+- It can work on different OS platforms, unlike applications such as DirectX 12

-- It substantially lowers the workload on the CPU and in turn reduces the driver overhead.
-This is done through batching which lets the available CPU cores work more than normal
+- It substantially lowers the workload on the CPU and, in turn, reduces the driver overhead.
+This is done through batching, which lets the available CPU cores work more than normal.

-- Allows scaling in multi-core processors unlike OpenGL 4 and Direct 3D 11 which can only work on single core processors
+- Allows scaling in multi-core processors, unlike OpenGL 4 and Direct 3D 11, which can only work on single-core processors

-Is Vulkanrt Necessary
+Is VulkanRT Necessary

 Now that you have an idea of what this runtime library is, you might be curious to know why it might be necessary for you to have it on your computer.